ebeninca/CreationMaster17/README.md

 - Support for ISOCountryCode on Country Screen
 - Using FIFA 17 Country/League/Teams assets (Extracted with FrostyEditor 1.0.6.2)
 v003
-- Preventing to set num_games in INTERFRIENDLY to avoid duplicate the national teams games
+- Compdata: Preventing to set num_games in INTERFRIENDLY to avoid duplicate the national teams games
-- Support for J-League parameters on match_stagetype=SETUP
+- Compdata: Support for J-League parameters on match_stagetype=SETUP
-- Support for Stage "Aggregate standings"
+- Compdata: Support for Stage "Aggregate standings"
-- Not setting match_stagetype=LEAGUE if match_situation is already LEAGUE
+- Compdata: Not setting match_stagetype=LEAGUE if match_situation is already LEAGUE
-- Support for apertura/clausura asset_id
+- Compdata: Support for apertura/clausura asset_id
 v002
-- Support for Low Celebration level at Trophy level
+- Compdata: Support for Low Celebration level at Trophy level
-- Support for Starting Month at World level (FIFA)
+- Compdata: Support for Starting Month at World level (FIFA)
-- Support for info_color_slot_adv_group at Stage level
+- Compdata: Support for info_color_slot_adv_group at Stage level
-- Hidding League tasks panel when Match Situation is not LEAGUE
+- Compdata: Hidding League tasks panel when Match Situation is not LEAGUE
-- num_games = 0 in Group Stage (Used in Japanese League Overall Table)
+- Compdata: num_games = 0 in Group Stage (Used in Japanese League Overall Table) v001
-v001
-- Use Fan Cards
+- Compdata: Use Fan Cards
-- Support to new Qualification Rules (ChampionsCup, EuroLeague)
+- Compdata: Support to new Qualification Rules (ChampionsCup, EuroLeague)

 ## Current progress ##